vistorian/vistorian.github.io/courses.md

 ![](figures/vistorian-visualizations.png)

-The Vistorian team is running a free online course that teaches the basics of exploring temporal, geographical, and multivariate network data (e.g., social networks) through interactive network visualizations.
+The Vistorian team is running a **free hand-on online course** that teaches the basics of exploring temporal, geographical, and multivariate network data (e.g., social networks) through interactive network visualizations.
 Exploratory network analysis is suitable for participants working or planning to work with qualitative, quantitative, or mixed-methods research, at any stage of their research process.
 We will be using [The Vistorian](https://vistorian.github.io), an online tool that provides four visualizations for networks: node-link diagrams, adjacency matrices, a timeline, and a map.
 Each visualization provides a complementary view of your network data.
 This course will assist you in visual network exploration as well as in prepareing your network data.